github/docs/content/actions/using-github-hosted-runners/connecting-to-a-private-network.md

 However, there are some advantages over WireGuard: NAT traversal is built-in, so you don't need to expose a port to the public internet.
 It is by far the quickest of these options to get up and running, since Tailscale provides an {% data variables.product.prodname_actions %} workflow with a single step to connect to the overlay network.

 For more information, see the [Tailscale GitHub Action](https://github.com/tailscale/github-action), as well as "[Encrypted Secrets](/actions/security-guides/encrypted-secrets)" for how to securely store keys.

+### Using ZeroTier to create a network overlay

+ZeroTier is commercial product that pre-dates WireGuard.
+It simulates a L2 switch, creating encrypted mesh networks with built-in NAT traversal over UDP.
+The ZeroTier {% data variables.product.prodname_actions %} automatically handles ephemeral access.

+It works on Linux, MacOS and Windows runner types.

+For more information, see the [ZeroTier GitHub Action](https://github.com/zerotier/github-action), as well as "[Encrypted Secrets](/actions/security-guides/encrypted-secrets)" for how to securely store keys.